trimstray/nginx-admins-handbook/README.md

 ##### External files

 `include` directive may appear inside any contexts to perform conditional inclusion.
-It attaching another file, or files matching the specified mask.
+It attaching another file, or files matching the specified mask:

 ```bash
 include /etc/nginx/proxy.conf